Esen Buqa I

 Esen Buqa I was Khan of the Chagatai Khanate (1310 – c.
 1318).
 He was the son of Duwa.

 In 1309 Esen Buqa's brother Kebek ordered a meeting (quriltai) to determine the future of the khanate following his seizure of power.
 The meeting resulted in Esen Buqa being proclaimed khan.

 Conflict with the Yuan dynasty and the Ilkhanate

 Esen Buqa spent the bulk of his reign in conflict with two of his neighbors, the Yuan dynasty of China and the Ilkhanate of Persia.
-The Chaghadaids feared a Yuan-Ilkhanate alliance against the state; this fear was caused by the testimony of the Yuan's emissary to the Ilkhanate, Abishqa.
-The diplomat, while travelling through Central Asia, revealed to a Chaghadaid commander that such an alliance had been created, and Yuan-Ilkhanate forces were mobilizing to attack the khanate.
+The Chagataid feared a Yuan-Ilkhanate alliance against the state; this fear was caused by the testimony of the Yuan's emissary to the Ilkhanate, Abishqa.
+The diplomat, while travelling through Central Asia, revealed to a Chagataid commander that such an alliance had been created, and Yuan-Ilkhanate forces were mobilizing to attack the khanate.
 Abishqa's testimony was never corroborated with any evidence, but Esen Buqa remained convinced of the truth of his statement.
 However, the Yuan armies repelled his troops twice in 1314.
 Only after Esen Buqa's death in 1318 and the ascension again of his brother Kebek to the Chagatai throne, allowed peace to prosper again in the region.